12 TV Shows About Northern Ireland

 Set in the fictional Northern Irish town of Port Devine, Hope Street follows Port Devine’s police department as they investigate a new crime each week.

-At the center of the series is Detective Constable Leila Hussain who recently transferred to Port Devine for reasons only Inspector Finn O’Hare knows.
-Which left the town’s local residents pondering the reason why Leila chose to move to the small Northern Irish town.
+At the center of the series is Detective Constable Leila Hussain, who recently transferred to Port Devine for reasons only Inspector Finn O’Hare knows.
+This left the town’s local residents pondering the reason why Leila had chosen to move to the small Northern Irish town.

 Seacht, TG4/BBC Northern Ireland (2008 – 2011)